 Overview

-STAs with dot11FastBSSTransitionActivated equal to true shall support the FT protocol.
+STAs and MLDs with dot11FastBSSTransitionActivated equal to true shall support the FT protocol.

 The FT protocol supports resource requests as part of the reassociation.
 The optional FT resource request protocol (see 13.6 (FT resource request protocol)) supports resource requests prior to reassociation.

-A STA shall not use any authentication algorithm except the FT authentication algorithm when using the FT protocol.
+A STA or a non-AP MLD shall not use any authentication algorithm except the FT authentication algorithm when using the FT protocol.

-To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, IGTK, and BIGTK when present installed as part of the FT protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK, or a BIGTK when the key to be set matches either one of these two keys (see 6.3.19 (SetKeys)).
+To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, IGTK, and BIGTK when present installed as part of the FT protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK, or a BIGTK when the key to be set matches any one of these three keys (see 6.3.19 (SetKeys)).

+To prevent key reinstallation attacks, the non-AP MLD shall maintain a copy of the most recent GTK, IGTK, and BIGTK in each setup link when present installed as part of the FT protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK, or a BIGTK of each setup link when the key to be set matches any one of these three keys (see 6.3.19 (SetKeys)).

 Over-the-air FT protocol authentication in an RSN

-The over-the-air FT protocol in an RSN is shown in Figure 13-5 (Over-the-air FT protocol in an RSN).
+The over-the-air FT protocol in an RSN to transition from current AP to target AP is shown in Figure 13-5 (Over-the-air FT protocol in an RSN).

-The FTO and AP use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
+The FTO and AP or AP MLD use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
 This exchange enables a fresh PTK to be computed in advance of reassociation.
 The PTKSA is used to protect the subsequent reassociation transaction, including the optional RIC-Request.

 To perform an over-the-air fast BSS transition to a target AP, the FTO and target AP shall perform the following exchange: